hpwit/artnetesp32v2/README.md

 * If you want to use artnet to display leds, this library requires the usage of [https://github.com/hpwit/I2SClocklessLedDriver] or [https://github.com/hpwit/I2SClocklessVirtualLedDriver] the latest library is in the case if you use the virtual pins for best results.
 I haven't fully tested it with FastLED
 * Compiled with arduino with 2.0.6 core library
+* IDE: Arduino IDE
-* Board choosen DevModule (esp32) not (Arduino because it does not link the netif library)
+* Board choosen DevModule or DEVKIT V1 (esp32) not (ESP32 Arduino) because it does not link the netif library
 * I've made a small c program (sorry no python lol)  in `sendartnet` directory to test the code `udpsend.c`.
 This program sends artnet formatted universes at the speed that you desire.
   - to compile : `gcc udpsend.c -o udpsend`
   - usage *udpsend delay_between_universes_in_microseconds fps nb_of_universes ip_address* : `udpsend 100 40 35 192.168.0.11`